Free legal aid in Oregon.

 - Protection from Abuse and Violence

 One of the focuses is on helping homeowners and renters in Oregon.
 If you currently own your home and pay a mortgage, and if you are worried about a foreclosure filing, free or low cost legal aid may be offered.
-Also, renters facing eviction can get information on the eviction process and their rights.
+Also, renters facing eviction can get free legal information on the eviction process and their rights in Oregon.
 Additional support is provided for tenants that are worried about a foreclosure-related eviction.
 In all of these cases and more the client may get reduced-cost or maybe even free legal help, if they meet income limits.

 Other programs in Oregon